William Haynes (comedian): She Didn't Text Back

 In April 2015, Haynes and Daren Vongirdner started She Didn't Text Back, a podcast discussing relationships, comedy, music and their everyday lives.
 The two talked about their careers, life events and gave advice to fans who sent emails and Snapchats weekly.
 They'd also often break out into impromptu freestyles.
 Haynes also performed poetry slams or improvised vocal visuals.
 Vongirdner is an aspiring musician going by the name DVG.
 The two would discuss DVG's musical career along with music in general.
 They also held several live She Didn't Text Back shows and released the recordings as podcasts.
-After episode 56, the podcast abruptly stopped uploading and the hosts later went on to say She Didn't Text Back was on an "indefinite hiatus" due to personal reasons.
-However, She Didn't Text Back made a surprise return on August 28, 2017 for a second season with the original hosts and a heavier focus on their lives.
+After episode 56, the podcast abruptly stopped uploading and the hosts later went on to say She Didn't Text Back was on an "indefinite hiatus" for personal reasons.
+However, She Didn't Text Back made a surprise return on August 28, 2017, for a second season with the original hosts and a heavier focus on their lives.